 Housing Rehabilitation Program

-A person or household that is 50% or below the area median income or 80% or below the area median income for the county in which they reside may be eligible for services.
+A person or household that is 50% or below the area median income for the county in which they reside may be eligible for services.
 Home must be the primary residence for the person requesting services for at least 2 years through evidence of a recorded deed or life estate.

 Types of Repairs